 Android developers are in high demand.
-With about three billion devices powered by the Google-based mobile operating system, and a 70% market share of all devices worldwide, opportunities for skilled Android developers are plentiful.
+With about three billion devices powered by the Google-based mobile operating system, and a 70% market share of all devices worldwide, opportunities for professionals specializing in Android app development services are plentiful.

 Salary prospects align with the high demand.
 Combine that with an industry that offers creative applications for your talents, and an exciting career path awaits you.